-Although there is no shinkansen connection between Osaka and Kanazawa, traveling from Osaka to Kanazawa is still very easy thanks to excellent train and bus links.
+Although there is no Shinkansen connection between Osaka and Kanazawa, traveling between the two cities is straightforward by train or bus.
 The train is much quicker and more comfortable, but the bus is cheaper.
 Let’s take a look at your options.

 Traveling by Train